PSEi falls anew as peso holds record low

-The Philippine Stock Exchange Index (PSEi) extended its decline on Tuesday while the peso held steady at the record low of P61.75 posted a day earlier, as investors continued to react to rising oil prices, peso weakness, and escalating geopolitical risks in the Middle East.
+The Philippine Stock Exchange Index (PSEi) extended its decline on Tuesday while the peso held steady at the record low of P61.75 posted a day earlier, manifesting investors’ continued reaction to rising oil prices, peso weakness, and escalating geopolitical risks in the Middle East.

 The PSEi fell for a fourth straight session on Tuesday, slipping 0.75 percent to 5,896.80.